Victor Cavendish-Bentinck, 9th Duke of Portland

 Victor Frederick William Cavendish-Bentinck, 9th Duke of Portland, CMG (18 June 1897 – 30 July 1990), known as Victor Cavendish-Bentinck until 1977 and Lord Victor Cavendish-Bentinck from 1977 to 1980, and informally as Bill Bentinck, was a British diplomat, businessman, and peer.
-He served as Chairman of the Joint Intelligence Committee during the Second World War and was British Ambassador to Poland between 1945 and 1947.
+He served as Chairman of the Joint Intelligence Committee during World War II and British Ambassador to Poland between 1945 and 1947.

 Background and education

 Cavendish-Bentinck was born in Marylebone, London on 18 June 1897.
 He was the second son of Frederick Cavendish-Bentinck, whose father, George Cavendish-Bentinck, was a grandson of William Cavendish-Bentinck, 3rd Duke of Portland.
 Although formally Victor Cavendish-Bentinck he was known informally as Bill.
 Like other members of his family he dispensed with the name "Cavendish", being known simply as Bill Bentinck.
 He was educated at Wellington College.

 Queen Elizabeth II was also descended from the 3rd Duke of Portland through her maternal grandmother Cecilia Cavendish-Bentinck.
-The Queen and the 9th Duke of Portland were third cousins, once removed.
+Queen Elizabeth and the 9th Duke of Portland were third cousins, once removed.